Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 Claims are information about the user: name, family names, etc.
 Claims are related to scopes.
 Like we have seen, we are using the open id scope.
 So anytime a client requests the open id scope the user identifier claim is returned.
-In order to return to a client claims like the name, they need to request the Progile scope.
+In order to return to a client claims like the name, they need to request the Profile scope.
 We need to add it to the identiy resource list:

 '''
 public static IEnumerable<IdentityResource> IdentityResources =>